-Dreamatorium is the IPA shortlisted series by Polish-born, London-based photographer Paulina Otylie Surys.
+Dreamatorium is the BJP IPA shortlisted series by Polish-born, London-based photographer Paulina Otylie Surys.

 The nightmarish series delves into the phantoms of her early childhood, growing up during the Polish People’s Republic.
 Using archival photographs of family scenes and portraits taken during the period, Surys combines Communist motifs, like ornate Soviet rugs, with unnerving images of red meat.
 The project marries nostalgia with fear, alluding to the memories of hardship experienced during the occupation through the eyes of a child.

 Surys is a multi-disciplinary artist who merges the boundaries of photography, painting and mixed-media installation.
 Her projects are often autobiographical in nature, maintaining a focus on womanhood, memories and the development of society.
 Dreamatorium merges many of Surys’ interests and methods, using collage and digital manipulation to corrupt familial scenes.

 Can you tell me about your BJP IPA shortlisted series, Dreamatorium?

 Although most of my projects have a slight autobiographical element to them, Dreamatorium is a particularly personal, cathartic project for me.
 It presents a hazy, oneiric, distorted world seen from the perspective of a child.
 To make this happen, I had to go back to vaults of difficult memories that I would have gladly put behind me.